rycbar77/V8-Sandbox-Escape-via-Regexp/README.md

 # V8 Sandbox Escape via Regexp

-This technique, which involves modifying regexp bytecode, enabled me to claim V8CTF M122, M123, and blood Maglev in PlaidCTF.
+This technique achieves arbitrary code execution by modifying and interpreting the bytecode of a `regexp` object.
+I used this technique to claim V8CTF M122, M123, and blood Maglev in PlaidCTF.

 ## RCA

 Issue: [330404819](https://issues.chromium.org/issues/330404819)

-When attacker have the ability of oob read and write, they can modify `data` in regexp, in which stores bytecode.
-In `IrregexpInterpreter::Result RawMatch` function, it just read bytecode and execute.

-Also, registers located on stack and has no check of boundarys (Only DCHECK).
-By modifying bytecode, it's possible to create an rop chain via oob write.
+When attackers have the ability to perform out-of-bounds (OOB) read and write operations in the heap sandbox, they can modify `data` field of `regexp` object, which stores the address of bytecode.
+In the `IrregexpInterpreter::Result RawMatc`h function, the bytecode is read and interpreted.
+Many bytecodes are related to `register` operations, but the `register`s are located on the stack and lack boundary checks (only `DCHECK`).
+By modifying the bytecode, it is possible to achieve OOB write on the stack and hijack the control flow.

 The workflow proceeds as follows: First, generate bytecode using `regex.exec`.
 Next, modify the bytecode array in data to execute arbitrary bytecode, ensuring to mark tier-up to guarantee the reuse of our malicious bytecode instead of regenerating it.
 Finally, execute our malicious bytecode again using `regex.exec` on the same string.